Skip to content

 Fix File Explorer thumbnails issue

 Thumbnails play a significant role in providing users with a quick glimpse of the contents of files and folders in Windows 11.
 These image previews offer a convenient snapshot before accessing various documents, images, or videos.
 Despite being a useful feature within File Explorer, instances may arise where the database housing these thumbnail images becomes corrupted, leading to improper or missing thumbnail previews.
+In this article, we shall discuss how to Fix File Explorer thumbnails issue on Windows 11.
 Please see How to Fix System Tray Icons not showing in Taskbar on Windows 11, and How to Fix Taskbar Icons Missing on Windows 11.

 Method 1: Enabling Thumbnails via File Explorer Settings